-We talked to Mohammad Athar of English Summary and Explore Keywords about its English study tools and SEO keyword research toolkit.
-Here is what he said about it.
+Mohammad Athar of English Summary & Explore Keywords tells us about its English study tools and SEO keyword research toolkit.

 Tell us about you, your career, how you founded English Summary, and Explore Keywords.